dariusf/old-hugo-site/content/blog/latex-notation.md

   \expandafter\newcommand\csname #1Def\endcsname{\notationtarget{#1}{}}}
 ```

 The idea is essentially to link uses of notation to their definitions.
-For that, all that's really needed is to pepper `\hyperlink` and `\hypertarget` everywhere, and this is what people [already do](https://damaru2.github.io/general/notations_with_links/).
+All that's really needed for that is to pepper `\hyperlink` and `\hypertarget` everywhere, and this is what people [already do](https://damaru2.github.io/general/notations_with_links/).

 We can be a little more structured.
 First, for macros.tex aficionados, we'll use the command `\notation` to define a new symbol, so all the definitions can go in one place.
+For example,

 ```latex
 \notation{trace}{\tau}
 ```

 This defines the command `\trace` as a macro for `\tau`.
-More importantly, it defines `\traceDef`, which is used to mark the definition site of this symbol, and which every occurrence of `\trace` unobtrusively links to.
+More importantly, it defines the paired command `\traceDef`, which is used to mark the definition site of this symbol, and which every occurrence of `\trace` unobtrusively links to.

-For example, you might have written:
+For example, having written this,

 ```latex
 A \emph{trace} $\trace$ is a sequence of states...
 ```

-To use this, simply include `\traceDef` nearby[^1]:
+simply include `\traceDef` nearby:

 ```latex
 A \traceDef\emph{trace} $\trace$ is a sequence of states...